mariodim/rqna/README.md

 # Example NGAP Trace for UE Registration and Session Setup

 This repository contains an **example NGAP packet trace** collected from an **Open5GS-based experimental setup**.
-The trace is provided as a lightweight illustrative companion to the analytical results discussed in the paper.
+The trace is provided as a lightweight illustrative companion to the analytical results discussed in the paper entitled **Burstiness-Aware Performance Analysis of 5G Service Chains via Robust Queueing Approximation**.

 The purpose of the file is to show a **real control-plane message sequence** associated with: